-Typically, if you’re more analytical minded, you can thrive as an SEO Specialist and/or a Paid Search Specialist (AKA.
+Typically, if you’re more analytical-minded, you can thrive as an SEO Specialist and/or a Paid Search Specialist (AKA.
 PPC Specialist).
-If you like working with meaningful numbers (i.e., traffic, conversions, CTR, cost/lead, ROI, etc.) that can have a significant impact on a company’s bottom line, these positions are for you.
+If you like working with meaningful numbers (i.e., traffic, conversions, CTR, cost/lead, ROI, etc.) that can significantly impact a company’s bottom line, these positions are for you.

 If you’re more on the creative side, Content Marketing positions and Social Media Specialists are excellent positions.
 Content marketers love to create written or video content for companies.
 Creative “right-brain” individuals do well as Social Media Specialists and email marketers.

 Especially those who become advertising experts (Facebook, Instagram, Snapchat, Twitter, etc.) because they have to think outside the box to capture people’s attention in today’s age where people’s attention spans are at an all-time low.